 “Clicking is when matter takes the energy flowing through it and turns it into random motion,” England said.
-“The clicking noise may be greater when the movement is more violent, or more random.
-Conversely, a weak clicking noise is either very light or very organized – or both.
-So the idea is that if your matter and your source d energy allow a low knocking state, the system will randomly rearrange itself until it finds that state, and then hang in it.
-If you are providing energy by forces with a particular pattern, it means that the ‘selected state will discover a way for matter to move that finely matches this pattern. “
+“The click can be greater either when the movement is more violent or more random.
+Conversely, a weak click is either very light or very organized – or both.
+So the idea is that if your matter and your source energy allow the possibility of a low click, the system will rearrange itself randomly until it finds this state, and then get stuck there.
+If you are providing energy by forces with a particular pattern, this means that the selected state will discover a way for matter to move that finely matches that pattern. “

-To develop their theory, England and Chvykov were inspired by a phenomenon – nicknamed – discovered by the Swiss physicist Charles Soret at the end of the 19th century.
-In Soret’s experiments, he found that subjecting an initially uniform saline solution in a tube to a temperature difference would spontaneously lead to an increase in the salt concentration in the cooler region – which corresponds to an increase of the order of the solution.
+To develop their theory, England and Tchvykov were inspired by a phenomenon – nicknamed – discovered by the Swiss physicist Charles Soret at the end of the 19th century.
+In Soret’s experiments, he found that subjecting an initially uniform saline solution in a tube to a temperature difference would spontaneously lead to an increase in the salt concentration in the colder region – which corresponds to an increase in the order of the solution.

 Chvykov and England developed many mathematical models to demonstrate the low knock principle, but it was only after contacting Daniel Goldman, professor of physics in the Dunn family at the Georgia Institute of Technology, that they were able to test their predictions.